-When recruiting participants with disabilities, check if they want or need:
+When recruiting disabled participants, check if they want or need:

 - to be contacted in a particular way - for example, people who are deaf or hard of hearing may prefer emails or text messages to phone calls

 - any communication support - like a lip speaker or sign language interpreter

 - to use any assistive technologies, like a screen reader or speech recognition software - if they do, it’s usually easier to visit them at home or work